mattm8600/NSSSIP2023/launch/launch_docs.md

 - Default - True
 `launch_camera` - Option to launch the camera
 - Default - True
+`perception_mode` - Option to use hardcoded values or perception node to generate target location
+- Deafult - 0 (see perception.launch for all perception modes)
 `weights` - What weights to run yolov5 with
 - Stored in `/computer_pkg/yolo_models/Weights/`
 - Supports `.pt` files